-- Autoimmune disorders, including celiac disease and antiphospholipid syndrome (APS)
+- Autoimmune disorders, including coeliac disease and antiphospholipid syndrome (APS)

 An analysis of a series of studies over the last 50 years strongly proves that alcohol intake and miscarriage rates are closely correlated .
-Of the participants studied, those who were drinking up to five alcoholic drinks per week increased their risk of miscarriage by 6% with every additional drink.
+Of the participants studied, those who were drinking up to 5 alcoholic drinks per week increased their risk of miscarriage by 6% with every additional drink.

 If you feel you may be at risk of excessive use of substances, speak to your doctor about treatment plans and the best options for a successful pregnancy.

-Outside of illegal drug use, it’s also important to note that there are a range of other over-the-counter and prescription drugs that can create complications and increase risks during pregnancy, including some consideration towards nutritional supplements and complementary medicines (such as herbal medicines).
+Outside of illegal drug use, it’s also important to note that there's a range of over-the-counter and prescription drugs that can create complications and increase risks during pregnancy, including some consideration towards nutritional supplements and complementary medicines (such as herbal medicines).

 For example, in Denmark, a study of pregnant women using a selection of herbal medicines for general well-being indicated that taking licorice supplements was associated with increased blood pressure .
-They also found that often the patients' healthcare providers were unaware of their consumption of alternative medicines.
+They also found that patients' healthcare providers were often unaware of their consumption of alternative medicines.

-One Danish study showed that the use of anti-epileptic drugs increased the risk of miscarriage by 13%, while a study out of Quebec suggested that the use of non-steroidal anti-inflammatory drugs (NSAIDs) was associated with a 2.4 times higher risk of miscarriage .
+One Danish study showed that the use of anti-epileptic drugs increased the risk of miscarriage by 13% .
+In contrast, a study out of Quebec suggested that the use of non-steroidal anti-inflammatory drugs (NSAIDs) was associated with a 2.4 times higher risk of miscarriage .
 However, the Canadian Medical Journal reported that the study didn’t prove these risks were caused by NSAIDs alone.

-Being completely open and honest with your doctor about your medical history and anything you currently or have recently taken (including recreationally) will help ensure the best outcome of your pregnancy.
+Being completely open and honest with your doctor about your medical history and drug use (including herbal medicines or anything you take recreationally) will help ensure the best outcome of your pregnancy.

 Strangely, it’s a topic that medical professionals seem to disagree on, with many medical associations claiming that psychological stress doesn’t have any effect on rates of miscarriage.
-That said, a 2017 analysis of eight medical studies, showed significant evidence that prior psychological stress did indicate an increase in the occurrence of early pregnancy loss .
+That said, a 2017 analysis of 8 medical studies showed significant evidence that prior psychological stress did indicate an increase in the occurrence of early pregnancy loss .

-Psychological stress has a significant negative impact on the nervous, endocrine, and immune systems, therefore it is fair that it raises concerns amongst women, and stress-management should be considered when planning for a pregnancy.
+Stress has a significant negative impact on the nervous, endocrine, and immune systems, therefore it's fair that it raises concerns amongst women, and stress management should be considered when planning for a pregnancy.

 That said, here are some common warning signs which warrant a visit to your doctor ASAP.

-Spotting during early pregnancy is common and 20-30% of women experience some bleeding within the first trimester .
+Spotting during early pregnancy is common and 20-30% of women experience some vaginal bleeding within the first trimester .

 What many women may not realise is that it’s common to experience what’s known as implantation bleeding.
 This is when a small amount of spotting occurs when the embryo is implanted into the uterine wall.
 Implantation bleeding usually occurs around the first couple of days of a missed period, so women may mistake this for a period, even though it’s generally much lighter.

-All of that aside, some light bleeding during early pregnancy may be okay, but anything heavy or accompanied by cramping should be cause for concern, including the appearance of clots or tissue.
-If you are worried about bleeding, go to your doctor or nearby hospital.
-Depending on the stage of pregnancy, they may be able to do a blood test or scan to hopefully ensure all is OK.
+All of that aside, some light bleeding during early pregnancy may be okay, but anything heavy or accompanied by cramping should be cause for concern, including the appearance of blood clots or tissue.
+If you're worried about bleeding, go to your doctor or a nearby hospital.
+Depending on the stage of pregnancy, they may be able to do blood tests or scans to hopefully ensure all is OK.

-Risk of experiencing one of these can be associated with a Cesarean section, trauma, previous uterine surgery, or the baby’s position in the womb.
-They are also more likely to occur if you’ve experienced them in prior pregnancy.
+The risk of experiencing this can be associated with a C-section, trauma, previous uterine surgery, or the baby’s position in the womb, as well as previous miscarriages.

 While some bleeding may be normal, cramping is not.
-Women experience cramping during our normal cycle when the uterus is contracting to shed the uterine lining, and we experience cramping during labour when the uterus is contracting to deliver the baby.
+Women experience cramping during the normal cycle when the uterus is contracting to shed the uterine lining, as well as during labour when the uterus is contracting to deliver the baby.

-Any cramping during pregnancy could be a sign of distress, showing that your body is reacting in a way to expel the pregnancy.
-This includes back pain, which may not be cause for concern if it’s mild, but we’d recommend speaking to your doctor if any of these occur.
+Any cramping or abdominal pain during pregnancy could be a sign of distress, showing that your body is reacting in a way to expel the pregnancy.
+This includes back pain, which may not be a cause for concern if it’s mild, but we’d still recommend speaking to your doctor if any of these occur.